 General dentistry is the most common type of dental practice.
 General dentistry covers a variety of dental treatments.
-You can visit a general dentist for the evaluation, diagnosis, prevention, and treatment of various dental conditions and diseases.
+You can visit a general dentist in Melbourne for the evaluation, diagnosis, prevention, and treatment of various dental conditions and diseases.
 The work of a general dentist includes cosmetic, restorative, and preventative treatments for ensuring you have a great smile.

 General Dental Exams